 - i.
 Budget Managers and Heads of Service receive monthly monitoring reports so that they can take corrective action if necessary - ii.
-Monthly Departmental monitoring of all income and expenditure and a summary of pre-determined major budgets (particularly income streams) is reported to Council Management Board (CMB). - iii.
-First and second quarters The Cabinet receive a budget monitoring report by portfolio along with key financial indicators. - iv.
-Third Quarter A revised forecast for the year is produced and reported to CMB and Cabinet. - v.
+First and second quarters The Cabinet receive a budget monitoring report by portfolio along with key financial indicators. - iii.
+Third Quarter A revised forecast for the year is produced and reported to CMB and Cabinet. - iv.
 Year end The final accounts are produced.